MetaBorgCube/deep-conflicts-in-the-wild/README.md

 ## SSH connection

-Another option to run the experiment is to use SSH to access the server in the VM.
+_Optionally_, it is possible to run the experiment using SSH to access the server in the VM.
 All configuration for making an SSH connection should already be in place when the VM image is imported from the OVA format.

 There are several options for network settings in Virtual Box.
 One of the options that allows for SSH connection together with the internet connection available in the VM is using NAT + Port forwarding.